natenka/pyneng-book-en/docs/source/book/25_db/where.rst

     Time: 0.033s

-Оператор WHERE позволяет указывать не только конкретное значение поля.
-Если добавить к нему оператор LIKE, можно указывать шаблон поля.

-LIKE с помощью символов ``_`` и ``%`` указывает, на что должно быть похоже значение:
+WHERE operator allows you to specify more than a specific field value.
+If you add the LIKE operator to it you can specify a field template.

+Like with characters ``_`` and ``%`` indicates what the value should look like:

-* ``_`` - обозначает один символ или число
+* ``_`` - denotes one character or number
-* ``%`` - обозначает ноль, один или много символов
+* ``%`` - denotes zero, one or many characters

-Например, если поле model записано в разном формате, с помощью предыдущего запроса не получится вывести нужные коммутаторы.
+For example, if  *model* field is written in different formats the previous query will not be able to extract needed switches.

-Например, у коммутатора sw6 поле model записано в таком формате: C3750, а у коммутаторов sw1 и sw3 в таком: Cisco 3750.
+For example, for sw6 switch the model field is written in this format: C3750, but for sw1 and sw3 switches: Cisco 3750.

-В таком варианте запрос с оператором WHERE не покажет sw6:
+In this version, WHERE query does not show sw6:

 .. code:: sql